Understanding UKAS Calibration for Weigh Pads: What You Need to Know

 UKAS Calibration for Weigh Pads: What Is Allowed?

 Here’s the issue – unless a company has a test rig large enough to accommodate weigh pads, UKAS calibration requires using physical test weights.
 For heavier loads, this becomes impractical due to the sheer weight needed for compliance.
-This is why for heavier loads, force calibration is the standard procedure, but it’s not UKAS-approved.
+This is why for heavier loads, force calibration is the standard procedure for calibrating weigh pads.

-Force calibration, which uses force transducers or hydraulic systems to simulate loads, is not accepted by UKAS for weigh pads.
-Here’s why:
+Force calibration, which uses force transducers or hydraulic systems to simulate loads, is now accepted by UKAS for weigh pads, but the calibration company must have gone through the correct certification procedures and received UKAS approval specifically for weigh pads.

 High-Quality UKAS Approved Weigh Pads